MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 The cluster extension instance is created as an extension Azure Resource Manager resource (`Microsoft.KubernetesConfiguration/extensions`) on top of the Azure Arc-enabled Kubernetes resource (represented by `Microsoft.Kubernetes/connectedClusters`) in Azure Resource Manager.

-This representation in Azure Resource Manager allows you to author a policy that checks for all Azure Arc-enabled Kubernetes resources, with or without a specific cluster extension.
+This representation in Azure Resource Manager allows you to author policies that check for the presence or absence of a specific cluster extension in all Azure Arc-enabled Kubernetes resources.
 After you determine which clusters are missing cluster extensions that have specific property values, you can remediate noncompliant resources by using Azure Policy.

 The `config-agent` component that runs on your cluster tracks new and updated extension resources on the Azure Arc-enabled Kubernetes resource.
 The `extensions-manager` agent running in your cluster reads the extension type that needs to be installed.
 Then, it pulls the associated Helm chart from Azure Container Registry or Microsoft Container Registry and installs it on the cluster.